mist-devel/mist-binaries/cores/ql/readme.md

 This core needs a QL rom image on the SD card named ql.rom.
 The included ql.rom should work OK and includes the Toolkit-2 extension which is required for most software.
 The Toolkit 2 also has much improved file commands.

 In the OSD settings increase the memory to 640k from the default 128k.
 In most cases using 640k will always work fine.
+The disadvantage is that the boot times will be slower as the QL has to scan more memory.

+The speed is switable using "QL Speed" in the OSD.
+It defaults to be near the original speed of the QL hardware.
+Switch this off and it runs 3-4x faster than the original QL hardware.
+The slower speed uses a crude slow down method which is not very accurate but gives a good approximation of the original hardware.

-Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive & mdump MDVs are not compatible).
+Files can be loaded from microdrive images stored in MDV files in QLAY format (vDrive & mdump .mdv files are not compatible).
 They are mounted read-only.
 The files must be exactly 174930 bytes in size.
-The MDVTOOL in the tools directory can manipulate the MDV files.
-There are some samples in the Games directory.
-NOTE: All software in the Games directory and QL-SD.zip is freeware or public domain.
-A collection is available on archive.org.
+The [MDVTOOL](https://github.com/mist-devel/mist-binaries/tree/master/cores/ql/tools/mdvtool) program can manipulate the MDV files.
+There are some samples in the "QL" directory.
+NOTE: All software in the "QL" directory and QL-SD.zip is freeware or public domain.
+A software collection is available on archive.org.

-The MDUMP2QLAY program in tools will convert MDUMP (version 1 & 2) image files to QLAY suitable for the QL core.
+The [MDUMP2QLAY](https://github.com/mist-devel/mist-binaries/tree/master/cores/ql/tools/mdump2qlay) program will convert MDUMP (version 1 & 2) image files to QLAY suitable for the QL core.

 Microdrives will self boot if you select an MDV and reset.
 This will look for a file called BOOT on the microdrive and run it.
 You can also start a program on an MDV be typing 'lrun mdv1_boot'.

 There's a big collection of QL programs and related material at http://www.dilwyn.me.uk

 Be careful when copying files from a PC to the QL, there's metadata in the QL file that gets stripped when extracting ZIP files on the PC.
 You should unzip the ZIP files on the QL.

+If you find an MDV that was not created with latest MDVTOOL or MDUMP2QLAY and it is slow, it is possible the sectors are in the wrong order.
+Run it through mdvtool to fix the sector order, e.g. "mdvtool old.mdv write new.mdv"

 ## Commands to get started